MAC-DO: An Efficient Output-Stationary GEMM Accelerator for CNNs Using DRAM Technology: Introduction

-The main contributions of this paper are listed as follows: \begin{itemize} \item This paper presents a DRAM-based in-situ accelerator which implements charge-based analog MAC operations between multi-bit signed inputs and weights.
-It ensures higher linearity than current-based accelerators since capacitors are less susceptible to PVT variation \cite{ma2020memory,valavi201964}. \item A MAC-DO cell exploits charge steering technique that was originally used for analog and mixed-signal applications only.
-This paper first proves its applicability in highly parallel analog computing by proposing a 2-D array architecture, control methods, and error compensation schemes that are supported by extensive transistor-level simulation data.
-MAC-DO can take advantages of charge steering, including high-speed operation, good linearity and reliability, for analog computing as well. \item MAC-DO is compatible with modern DRAM array directly without any changes of DRAM cells.
+\item MAC-DO implements a charge-based analog MAC operation between multi-bit signed inputs and weights in a single cycle. \item A MAC-DO cell exploits charge steering technique that was originally used for analog and mixed-signal applications only.
+This paper first proves its applicability in highly parallel analog computing by proposing a 2-D array architecture and control methods that are supported by extensive transistor-level simulation data.
+MAC-DO can take advantages of charge steering, including high-speed operation, good linearity and reliability, for analog computing as well. \item MAC-DO is compatible with modern DRAM arrays directly without any modifications to existing DRAM cells.
 Hence, the overall integration cost of MAC-DO would be low. \item To the best of our knowledge, MAC-DO is the only architecture that can fully utilize the entire DRAM array for MAC operations.
-A MAC-DO cell performs a multi-bit MAC operation for a single cycle and every MAC-DO cell in a DRAM array participates in MAC operations simultaneously and each of them makes a different partial sum for MAC results.
-In addition, the data reusability is maximized in a MAC-DO array, minimizing data movement cost.
-As a result, MAC-DO can greatly improve both the throughput and energy efficiency. \end{itemize}
+Every MAC-DO cell in a DRAM array participates in MAC computations simultaneously using output stationary mapping, generating different partial sums for efficient matrix multiplications in convolutions.
+Additionally, MAC-DO maximizes data reusability within the array, minimizing data movement costs.
+As a result, MAC-DO significantly improves throughput and energy efficiency, even with a small portion of banks or mats in DRAM. \end{itemize}

 The rest of this paper is organized as follows.
 Section \uppercase\expandafter{\romannumeral2} introduces the background of DRAM and outer product for matrix multiplications.
 Section \uppercase\expandafter{\romannumeral3} describes charge-steering topology for MAC-DO, actual MAC-DO circuits and its operations.
 Section \uppercase\expandafter{\romannumeral4} demonstrates digital and analog correction for negative weight and non-linear effects.
 Section \uppercase\expandafter{\romannumeral5} explains the evaluation methodology for performance test.
 Section \uppercase\expandafter{\romannumeral6} presents the evaluation results of MAC-DO.
 Section \uppercase\expandafter{\romannumeral7} concludes this paper.